 - He once had very bad snow-blindness.

-- He likes writing poems to good children, however cannot think of anything that rhymes with 'Father Christmas' or 'Priscilla'.
+- He likes writing poems to good children, but cannot think of anything that rhymes with 'Father Christmas' or 'Priscilla'.

 - The nearest hospital is in Greenland.